 The Rainbows programme helps by providing a safe setting in which children can share their feelings, emotions and struggles with others who have similar experiences.
 They are supported in this process by teachers who have been trained as Rainbows facilitators.
 The aim of Rainbows is to furnish the participants with an understanding of their new family unit, to assist in building a stronger sense of self-esteem and to direct them towards a healthy resolution of the changes that have taken place in their personal lives.

-Further information on our Rainbows programme is available from our school secretary, Helen.
+Further information on our Rainbows programme is available from our school secretaries, Rebecca and Helen.